theBowja/genshin-db/readme.md

 ## Time and Space
 Updated 9/8/2021.

-genshin-db is around 18mb.
-If you're serving content, please do not send the entire package to the client.
+genshin-db is around 30mb or 6mb compressed.
+If you're serving static content, please do not send the entire package to the client.
 A web page receiving the entire webpack will take some time to load, which does not provide for the best user experience.

 My query functions aren't the fastest thing in existence.
 But it is fast enough that it doesn't really matter.
 Unless you're running the code on a real potato.